 Glands like the thyroid and parathyroids help your body perform a variety of important functions, but many common conditions can throw them off.
-Problems can occur when they don’t work hard enough—or when they work too hard.
+They work by creating hormones, and problems can occur when they don’t make enough hormone—or when they make too much.
 Fortunately, diseases of these glands, which make up the body’s endocrine system, are very treatable.
-In many cases, symptoms can be managed with medication—but often the only true cure for thyroid, parathyroid and other endocrine diseases is surgery.
+In many cases, the problem can be managed with medication, but often surgery is the only true cure for thyroid, parathyroid, and other endocrine diseases.

-Our team of endocrine surgeons works closely with medical endocrinologists to determine when surgery is the best option, or whether your condition can be managed through medications or watchful waiting.
+Our team of endocrine surgeons works closely with medical endocrinologists, oncologists, radiologists and many other specialists to determine if surgery is the best option for your particular case, or whether your condition can be managed through medications or watchful waiting.

 Thyroid vs Parathyroid: What’s the Difference?